MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 1. In all Azure Information Protection client machines, delete the following folder: **%localappdata%\Microsoft\MSIP\mip**

-To enable the client to send audit log data again, to both Azure Information Protection analytics and the Microsoft 365 Activity Explorer, change the advanced setting value to **True**.
+To enable the client to send audit log data again, change the advanced setting value to **True**.
 You do not need to manually create the **%localappdata%\Microsoft\MSIP\mip** folder again on your client machines.

 ## Send information type matches to Azure Information Protection analytics